shivam091/shivam091.github.io/_posts/2025-07-03-css-grid-fundamentals.md

 ### Explicit Grids

-You create an explicit grid when you define rows or columns using properties like:
+You create an explicit grid when you define rows or columns using properties `grid-template-columns` and `grid-template-rows`.

-- `grid-template-columns`
-- `grid-template-rows`

 {% codeblock %}
 {% highlight css linenos %}